 The newest and most well-researched, Wendy J. Smith's*** ALL YOUR WINNING COLORS is able to produce much more personally accurate results.
 It should, being based on hundreds of hours of research and personal color analysis.
-Going beyond the stereotypical, limited four seasons, it's palettes introduce a powerful and surprising new element.
+Going beyond the stereotypical, limited four seasons, its palettes introduce a powerful and surprising new element.
 That is what has produced this new and more accurate seasonal color analysis theory.

 Wendy Smith was inspired to look further and more deeply into the four-seasons theories, by making a personal observation.
 While the books and theories had a large following, there were also, apparently, thousands more in the clothing culture who disliked and disagreed with the theories.
 However, due to the tremendous four-seasons popularity, this other group of non-followers was largely ignored.

-To her it seemed that there could be only one explanation for this phenomenon: It must be that the ones who believed in the seasonal color analysis theories, must be ones who had colorations compatible with the four seasons palettes.
+To her it seemed that there could be only one explanation for this phenomenon: It must be that the ones who believed in the seasonal color analysis theories, must be ones who had colorations compatible with the unmixed just-four-seasons palettes.
 As it happens, however, as Ms. Smith discovered during her research, they are the exception to the rule.
 What she did find threw light onto the idea that, perhaps the remaining people, who could not follow that method, had other colorations that did not fall into classic Spring, Summer, Fall and Winter categories.

 Using her life-long training and experience as an artist, her anthropological studies (into post-graduate levels), and clothing design skills, Ms. Smith applied both an artistic and a scientific approach to her study of all colorings.